Conservatives' Sophistry Enables Republicans' Cruelty

 Before I even knew that the essay had been published, I received multiple emails from readers telling me how weak McConnell's arguments were and encouraging me not to hold back in writing a reply.
 I have now obliged, publishing "Justifying Republican Hostage-Taking as Merely Normal Negotiating is Sophistry at Its Worst," today on Verdict.

 I admit that it was genuinely fun to write the piece.
-Even though it felt like I was punching down in terms of rhetorically shooting an unarmed man, this particular sophist is a former Republican-appointed federal judge, a professor at an elite law school, and a resident scholar at a major right-wing think tank.
+Even though it felt like I was punching down in terms of rhetorically shooting an unarmed man (mixed metaphor alert!), this particular sophist is a former Republican-appointed federal judge, a professor at an elite law school, and a resident scholar at a major right-wing think tank.
 If he is willing to publish what he did in The Times, consequences follow.
 Moreover, the stakes could not be higher, as I will emphasize in this column.

 I will mention a few of the main points from my Verdict column below, but my core purpose here is to use McConnell's many misfires to return to a point that is often forgotten in all of the back-and-forth legal argumentation.
 Specifically, the stakes here are more than legal principles and financial abstractions.
 Real people, especially those in vulnerable positions in society, will suffer if Republicans get their way.
 And McConnell's essay inadvertently concedes that he and his allies simply do not care.